Universe Sandbox

-Universe Sandbox is a series of simulation video games.
-In Universe Sandbox, users can see the effects of gravity on objects in the universe and run scale simulations of the Solar System, various galaxies or other simulations, while at the same time interacting and maintaining control over gravity, time, and other objects in the universe, such as moons, planets, asteroids, comets, and black holes.
-The original Universe Sandbox was only released for Windows, but an updated version was released for Windows, macOS, and Linux in 2015.
+Universe Sandbox is a series of simulation video games; users can see the effects of gravity on objects in the universe and run scale simulations of the Solar System, galaxies or other simulations with celestial bodies, interacting and controlling gravity, time and parameters like mass, density or radius of objects like moons, planets, asteroids, comets or black holes.
+The original Universe Sandbox was only released for Windows, but an updated version was released for Windows, macOS, and Linux in 2015 titled Universe Sandbox 2.
+It is often used for near-scientific simulations of space for illustrational purposes.

 Universe Sandbox was designed by Dan Dixon, who released the first version in May 2008.
 Dixon worked full-time on the project since 2010, founding the Seattle-based company Giant Army the following year.
 Since then, he has hired eight additional designers for the company.
-Work on a new version of the game, originally titled Universe Sandbox², began in 2011.
+Work on a new version of the game, originally titled Universe Sandbox^{2}, began in 2011.
 In November 2018, the original Universe Sandbox was renamed to Universe Sandbox Legacy, and the new version was then renamed to Universe Sandbox in December.

+Gameplay

+During gameplay, the player can place and change the objects from the game's library, which includes all even slightly major celestial bodies of Solar System, tens of different stars like Proxima Centauri, Betelgeuse or Arcturus, known discovered exoplanets, black holes, several galactic formations which game handles as a separate type of object, not consisting of smaller elements, and also procedurally generated non-existent planets and moons.
+The player can change different characteristics of the planet like rotation period, mass, object speed, density, composition (for example change the components of the planetary core like silicates, helium or iron), influence life likelihood, as well as see maps of surface temperature or height and also control them and customise the outer look of the planet.

 Simulations

+Player examining Earth using in-game interface; maps of liquid depth and surface temperature are shown on the left side of the screen.

 Both realistic and fictional simulations appear in Universe Sandbox, with each area of outer space being placed by default or according to the player's preference.
-Real simulations include the Solar System, which includes the eight planets, five minor planets, 160+ moons, and hundreds of asteroids; and predictions of future events such as the Andromeda and Milky Way galaxy collision which will occur in 3.8 to 4.5 billion years.
-During gameplay, the player may be introduced to the regions that include the 100 largest bodies in the Solar System, the nearest 1000 stars to the Sun or the nearest 70 galaxies to the Milky Way.
-A visual size comparison of the largest known stars and planets can be explored, and real time animations of events like the Apophis asteroid passing near Earth in the year 2029 can be watched.
-Comets can be observed colliding into planets, such as the Shoemaker Levy 9's collision with Jupiter.
-The trans-Neptunian object 2008 KV42 with a retrograde motion orbit can be seen in a simulation.
-Moons are able to be converged into planets, and may be able to affect the planet's atmosphere or minerals.
-Players are able to view the Rho Cancri (55 Cancri) star in the constellation of Cancer; they can see the five known planets in the system.
-The Pioneer and Voyager spacecraft can be seen in its encounters with Jupiter, Saturn, Uranus, and Neptune.
-Visual Lagrange points of the Earth and Moon can be seen, along with the galaxy and star system.
-The gamma-ray burst locations, found in distant galaxies, can be found.
-Supernovas are shown in real time.
+Real simulations include the Solar System, which includes all planets, 160+ moons, and hundreds of asteroids; or predictions of future events such as the Andromeda and Milky Way galaxy collision which will occur in 3.8 to 4.5 billion years.
+For example, a visual size comparison of the largest known stars and planets can be explored, real time animations of events like the Apophis asteroid passing near Earth in the year 2029 can be made, as well as comets can be observed colliding into planets, such as the Shoemaker Levy 9's collision with Jupiter.
+Visual Lagrange points of the Earth and Moon can be simulated, along with the galaxy and star system.
+The gamma-ray burst locations, found in distant galaxies, can be found, as well as supernovas can be shown in real time.